Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: Discussion and perspectives

-After this formal development, we find it useful to recast our results in the context of the theory and practice of programming languages.
+After this formal development, we find it useful to place our results in the context of the theory and practice of programming languages.

-\mypar{Integrating linear types and error handling} We modelled a global allocator with a linear state monad to study notions of resource-safety for linear calculi: every allocated resource in \LinLang and \AffLang is freed exactly once, even in case of errors in the program.
+\mypar{Integrating linear types and error handling} We modelled a global allocator with a linear state monad to study notions of resource-safety for linear calculi: for instance, every allocated resource in \LinLang and \AffLang is freed exactly once, even in case of errors during the execution of the program.
 This result strengthens when the exchange rule (\ref{eq:exchange}) is not used: in \OLinLang and \OAffLang, the resources are released in a LIFO order.
 A relationship between ordered logic and stack-like allocation was proposed previously~\cite{Polakow2001PhD,Polakow2001,Walker2005a,Pfenning2009}.
 In this context, our results suggest to consider a variant of ordered logic that only has one arrow type and whose composition (let) is restricted to the opposite side of abstraction ($\lambda$)---where in particular $\lambda$ cannot express let.
-The modelling of ``move'' as an exchange rule that performs a side-effect is also novel.
+The modelling of the exchange rule with a side-effecting ``move'' operation is also novel.

-Conceptually close to stack allocation, LISP's higher-order combinator \verb`unwind-protect` that executes a clean-up function upon normal or exceptional return of its argument (like its variants found in modern academic programming languages such as OCaml and Haskell) has the same contraint of deallocation in LIFO order.
+Conceptually close to stack allocation, LISP's higher-order combinator \verb`unwind-protect` that executes a clean-up function upon normal or exceptional return of its argument (like its variants found in modern academic programming languages such as OCaml and Haskell) has the same constraint of deallocation in LIFO order.